College of Fine Arts and Design

 If you are interested in having one of these groups perform for your organizations events, please feel free to email the contact person listed.

 The Vitale Quartet has been performing together since 2012.
-With backgrounds from Colorado, Oklahoma, Iowa, and China: it is one of the most diverse chamber groups at UCO.
-The quartet has been invited to play at many middle and high schools in the Edmond area, and is regularly the entertainment at many important events across the UCO campus.
+With backgrounds from Colorado, Oklahoma, Iowa, and China; it is one of the most diverse groups with the common goal of creating music together.
+The quartet has been invited to play at many middle and high schools in the Edmond area, and is regularly the entertainment of many important events across the UCO campus.
 On campus, the quartet has had the honor to collaborate with, record, and perform some of UCO composition student’s original compositions.
 The quartet has had the privilege to be coached by Dr. Ralph Morris and Dr. Tess Remy-Schumacher.

 For more information please contact Jose Batty, email@example.com.

-The Old North Trio was established in the fall of 2012 in response to the Chamber Music Initiative at the UCO School of Music.
-Under the direction of Dr. Dawn Marie Lindblade, the trio of violin, clarinet and piano made its debut in the November 2012 Chamber Ensemble Concert.
-With Shenghui Luo on violin, Abigail Pappas on clarinet, and Taylor Bauer on piano, this ensemble continues to make great advancements both in, and out, of rehearsal.
+The Old North Trio (Abigail Pappas, Taylor Bauer, and Shenghui Luo) was established in the fall of 2012 in response to the Chamber Music Initiative at the UCO School of Music.
+Under the direction of Dr. Dawn Lindblade, the trio of on violin, clarinet and piano made its debut in the November 2012 Chamber Ensemble Concert.
 The Old North Trio has performed many times on the UCO campus, such as master classes with renowned pianist Barry Snyder, and clarinetist Wesley Ferreira.
-Among these, the trio has also performed off campus in assisted living centers and will perform for more audiences in the upcoming future.
+Among these, the trio has also performed off campus in assisted living centers, a benefit concert for Mercy hospital, and the Bridgestone 5th/6th grade Center band program.

 For more information please contact Taylor Bauer, firstname.lastname@example.org.

-For more information please contact Hannah Howard, email@example.com.
+For more information please contact Ann Schrock, email@example.com

-For more information please contact Sarah Willson, firstname.lastname@example.org.
+For more information please email Faith Skinner, firstname.lastname@example.org.

-For more information please contact Mackenzie Rogers, email@example.com.
+For more information please contact Tookah Sapper, email@example.com.

-The Central Sound Brass Quartet is one of the University of Central Oklahoma’s Leadership Chamber Ensembles.
-This group is comprised of all freshmen.
-These members are Randy Goodnight (Trumpet), Marcus Shields (Trumpet), Evan Drumm (Trombone), and Tim Kempf (Bass Trombone).
-The Brass Quartet has performed many times both on and off the University of Central Oklahoma campus.
+The Central Sound Brass Quintet is one of the University of Central Oklahoma’s Leadership Chamber Ensembles.
+These members are Randy Goodnight (Trumpet), Marcus Shields (Trumpet), Evan Drumm (Trombone), Faith Skinner (French Horn), and Nick Gunkel (Bass Trombone/Tuba).
+The Brass Quintet performs many times both on and off the University of Central Oklahoma campus.
 This group regularly performs for assemblies and recitals in the Edmond area.
-The Central Sound Brass Quartet is coached by Dr. Ryan Sharp.
+The Central Sound Brass Quintet is coached by Dr. Ryan Sharp.

 Studio Chamber Groups